withastro/roadmap/proposals/0000-hybrid-output.md

 This implementation will largely be tested with full fixture-based integration tests, because we will need to verify the build output is structured correctly, which will be difficult to do with unit tests.

-The Babel plugin that detects `export const output` will be unit tested against all valid `export` formats outlined above.
+The Vite plugin that detects `export const output` will be unit tested against all valid `export` formats outlined above, as well as invalid dynamic exports.

 # Drawbacks